WoW Midnight Healer Tier List - May 2026 Update

 Q: What healer pairs best with Brewmaster Monk?

 A: All of them.
 Brewmaster is so tanky that any healer works.
-If forced to pick one: Mistweaver Monk (same armor, synergy memes) or Resto Druid (meta pick, boring but works).
-If you want challenge, try Holy Priest with Brewmaster just to feel the difference.
+If forced to pick one: Mistweaver Monk (same armor, synergy, burst healing matches passive sustain) or Resto Druid (safest meta pick).
+If you want utility, Resto Shaman Spirit Link + Brewmaster stagger is nearly unkillable.

 Get Your Healer Geared Up